Homotopy coherent structures: Homotopy coherent realization and the homotopy coherent nerve

 An arrow in a category is \textbf{atomic} if it is not an identity and if it admits no non-trivial factorizations, i.e., if whenever $f=g \circ h$ then one or other of $g$ and $h$ is an identity.
 A category is \textbf{freely generated} by a reflexive directed graph of atomic arrows if and only if each of its non-identity arrows may be uniquely expressed as a composite of atomic arrows.\footnote{This is the case just when the category is in the essential image of the free category functor $F \colon \cat{rDirGph} \to \cat{Cat}$.}

-The following definition is due to Verity \cite{RV-VI}.\footnote{The reader familiar with model categorical intuition might find it helpful to note that the simplicial computads are precisely the cofibrant objects in the Bergner model structure on simplicially enriched categories; see \cite[\S 16.2]{riehl-cathtpy} for proof.}
+The following definition is due to Dwyer and Kan \cite[4.5]{DK-simplicial} who used the terminology ``free simplicial categories.''\footnote{The reader familiar with model categorical intuition might find it helpful to note that the simplicial computads are precisely the cofibrant objects in the Bergner model structure on simplicially enriched categories; see \cite[\S 16.2]{riehl-cathtpy} for proof.}

 \begin{defn}[simplicial computad] A simplicial category $\cA$ is a \emph{simplicial computad} if and only if: \begin{itemize} \item each category $\cA_n$ of $n$-arrows is freely generated by the graph of atomic $n$-arrows \item if $f$ is an atomic $n$-arrow in $\cA_n$ and $\alpha\colon [m]\twoheadrightarrow[n]$ is an epimorphism in $\DDelta$ then the degenerated $m$-arrow $f\cdot\alpha$ is atomic in $\cA_m$. \end{itemize} \end{defn}